-20. Simple DIY Chart with Clothes Pins
+20. Simple DIY Chart By Week

 There you have it!!
 I hope you find one that works perfectly for you!
 Whether you print a simple one or try a new system all together, these are all free and all so fun!